Date of Paper/Work

 A survey was sent to 154 hand therapists in Minnesota.
 The results of this study indicated that few therapists differentiated between assessments and outcome measures and that frequently used assessment tools were also frequently identified as outcome measures.
 The survey results indicate 94% of therapists using the DASH or QuickDASH identified it as both an assessment and an outcome measure.
 Goal attainment and self report on progress were also identified by some respondents as an outcome measure.
 The biomechanical frame of reference was frequently used regardless of practice setting or experience and the majority of assessments and outcomes identified reflect this frame of reference (FOR).
 Other models and FORs therapists identified using were not represented in assessment or outcome measures selection.
 Therapists with less experience used a broader range of models and FOR, while therapists with over 15 years of experience identified very few.
 Three primary goal setting strategies with varying levels of client-centeredness were used by over 63% of respondents and included: Goals being set during specific client discussion, goals being set based on assessment results and are then described to client, and goals written based on client comments and in response to written self report assessments.

 Bohnen, Cortney L., "Outcome Measure Use in Occupational Therapy for Upper Extremity Rehabilitation: Results of a Survey of Therapist Clinical Practices" (2011).
-Master of Arts in Occupational Therapy Theses.
+Master of Arts in Occupational Therapy Theses and Projects.
 1.